esychoi/ML-from-scratch/README.md

 For more details, please refer to the report associated with this project.

-## Requirements
+## Getting started

-## Usage
+This project was built using Pyhon 3.9.

-After downloading this repository, you can use one of the two following methods to run the code :
+Run the following command to get the required Python libraries :
-1. You can run the provided notebook that contains some details on the implementation.
+`pip install -r requirements.txt`

-2. You can run the main file by running the command `python3 main.py`.
+The Python files contains a neural network model coded from scratch and the notebook contains the same model implemented with Keras.